 Collaboration with research group Sustainable & Functional Textiles

 Thanks to multidisciplinary collaboration between business, research groups and education, innovative concepts and products are being developed.
 Collaboration takes place at the regional, national and international level.

 The research group is connected to the following programmes:

 News from this research group

-MBA Véronique de Vries - Horvath
+Véronique de Vries - Horvath

 Hellen van Rees